 If you have overseas gained qualifications and skilled employment experience, information and assistance is available to help you search for work in your area of skill.

-The Skills for All Infocentre and your local career service offer workshops, information and individualised assistance to help you:
+The Skills and Employment Infocentre and your local career service offer workshops, information and individualised assistance to help you:

 - develop strategies to understand and search the South Australian job market